Liouville hypersurfaces and connect sum cobordisms

 Consider the Legendrian graph in Figure \ref{Fig:WhiteheadDouble}.
 Using \cite[\S 4]{Avdek} we can draw its ribbon $\Sigma$ in the front projection.
-The boundary $C$ of this ribbon is a Whitehead double of a homologically non-trivial knot in the contact manifold $(L(2,1),\xi_{std})=(S^{*}S^{2},\xi_{can})$ -- which can be described by a Legendrian surgery along an unknot with $tb=-1$.
+The boundary $C$ of this ribbon is a Whitehead double of a homologically non-trivial knot in the contact lens space $(L(2,1),\xi_{std})=(S^{*}S^{2},\xi_{can})$ -- which can be described by a Legendrian surgery along an unknot with $\tb=-1$.

-By Theorem \ref{Thm:Branched}, there is a Stein cobordism from $\sqcup^{q}(L(2,1),\xi_{std})$ to the q-fold cyclic branched cover $\Sthree_{C,q}$.
-We will provide a Kirby diagram for this cobordism in the case $q=2$ and then describe a completed diagram for the case $q=3$.
+By Theorem \ref{Thm:Branched}, there is a Weinstein cobordism with concave boundary $\sqcup^{k}(L(2,1),\xi_{std})$ and whose convex boundary is the $k$-fold cyclic branched cover $\Sthree_{C,k}$.
+We will provide a Kirby diagram for this cobordism in the case $q=k$ and then describe a completed diagram for the case $q=k$.
 According to the proof of Theorem \ref{Thm:Branched}, we can describe $\Sthree_{C,2}$ by taking two copies of $(L(2,1),\xi_{std})$ each containing a copy of $\Sigma$ and then perform a Liouville connect sum to the disjoint union of two copies of $L(2,1)$ by identifying the copies of $\Sigma$.

 In our situation, the Liouville surface $\Sigma$ is a genus 1 surface with a single non-empty boundary component.
 Therefore $\Sigma$ admits a Weinstein handle decomposition as a pair of 2-dimensional 1-handles attached to a single disk as depicted in the left-hand side of Figure \ref{Fig:SteinDecomp}.
 There, the 0-handle is marked with a black dot which we will call $p$.
 We label the curves of the core disks of the 2-dimensional 1-handles $a$ and $b$.
 The left-hand side of Figure \ref{Fig:SteinDecomp} shows the curves $a$ and $b$ embedded in $(L(2,1),\xi_{std})$.
 Consider $a$ and $b$ to be oriented counterclockwise in the figure.